There are so many reasons to visit Charleston, and here’s yet another one: the lowest gas prices in the country.

 No wonder Carolina Day became a holiday.
 Colonel Moultrie became the namesake for the fort on Sullivan’s Island, which is now well known as Fort Moultrie, and later went on to become a two-time governor of South Carolina.
 Fort Moultrie is now part of the National Park Service, as a unit of Fort Sumter National Monument.

 So this weekend – both Saturday, June 23rd and Sunday the 24th – is the official local celebration, based at Fort Moultrie (1214 Middle Street on Sullivan’s Island).
-It’s just over Breach Inlet from all our beach rentals Charleston.
 Admission will be free to Fort Moultrie, along with programs of events and activities from 10:00 a.m. till 4:00 p.m.
 Saturday and 10:00 a.m. till 1:00 p.m.
 Sunday.
 Events include reenactments by the 2nd South Carolina regiment, medical demonstrations, demos on weapons, every day camp life and living conditions of the patriot soldiers, and musket drills.
-Activities are kid friendly and appropriate for all ages staying in your luxury house on Isle of Palms.
+Activities are kid friendly and appropriate for all ages.

-So grab a book, some rum and celebrate Carolina Day just over Breach Inlet from your luxury house on Isle of Palms.
-And when you are shopping for beach house rentals Charleston SC, begin and end your search by calling EP.
+So grab some summer reading material, some rum and celebrate Carolina Day just over Breach Inlet from the Isle of Palms.
+And begin and end your search for beach homes by calling EP.

 your Isle of Palms vacation blogger

-The City Market “Night Market” is in full swing near our SC vacation rentals, and this week’s is a special one.
+The Charleston City Market “Night Market” is in full swing, and this week’s is a special one.
 More about that in a minute.

 First up, a quick reminder that tonight is yet another installment of the popular Party in the Park free concert.
 This is the 8th annual series, of really terrific live music every Tuesday in June.

 The venue is awesome – Memorial Waterfront Park in Mount Pleasant, located under the Ravenel Bridge.
-It’s an easy drive from all our Isle of Palms luxury rentals.
-It’s also family friendly fun for all ages in your beach house Charleston.
+It’s an easy drive from the Isle of Palms.
+It’s also family friendly fun for all ages.